Cards: Ultimate WLAF 1992, Ultimate WLAF 1992 team card

 Coach: Jacques Dussault Stadium: Olympic Stadium, Montreal Record: (1991) 4-6, (1992) 2-8

 The Montreal area had an on and off love affair with American football because of it being a tricky market.
 This was due to the need to market it to both English speaking and French speaking Canadians without ostracizing either parties.
 As the NFL at the time saw the growing threat of the Canadian Football League coming down from the North, the NFL strategically and preemptively struck by granting a franchise to the Montreal area in the WLAF for play in the 1991 season.

 Roger Dore owned the franchise and Lionel Vital served as director of player personnel.
-Jacques Dussault, was shrewdly hired by Dore, due to his prominence in French Canada as a football coach.
+Up and coming Jacques Dussault, was shrewdly hired by Dore, due partly to his prominence in French Canada as a football coach.
 Joe Faragalli and Don Sutherin respectably would round out a CFL pedigree heavy staff.

 Montreal’s name was a given out of the gate.
 It was the design that took a bit.
 Eventually the design team settled on an M that looked like it were created by a large stamping machine- projecting an image of a big, powerful entity.
 It was a slam dunk afterwards to use the machine gray which stood out solidly on the burgundy background.

 In 1991, Montreal’s team focus was squarely on a solid ground game.
 After Elroy Harris was cut early on, Ricky Johnson shouldered the RB load fulltime.
 Fullback Broderick Sargent was the lead man up for them making holes, and finished second on the team in receptions with 20.
 The team’s most solid receiver was NFL caliber receiver and blocker KD Dunn at tight end.

 Kevin Sweeney started at quarterback, but later yielded due to injuries to Michael Proctor- a dangerous scrambler. -He’d need it as the line was quite porous.